 After 20 Years Training Elite Soldiers, MTNTOUGH COO, Retired Army Ranger Lieutenant Colonel and United States Military Academy Physical Education Instructor, Ara Megerdichian discusses How to Get Off the Couch and "Find a Way to Win."

-We’re heading into the summer season, and wow, what a year it’s been so far!
+We’re heading into the winter season, and wow, what a year it’s been so far!
 I saw a great clip of a garbage truck screaming down a muddy road with the dumpster in back on fire and a quote underneath saying, “this is how 2020 feels.”
 I don’t know who posted that, but I think most of us can relate to it really well.

 What makes this year unique is while in past years we could laser-lock on upcoming events and use them as motivation to get off the couch and into the gym or onto the road, this year the uncertainty means that for many, we’ve lost the laser lock.